ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets:} Our experiments are conducted on the 3 challenging datasets, i.e., the nuScenes dataset and the real-world dataset for open-loop testing, complemented by the OpenScene dataset for closed-loop evaluation.
-Specifically, nuScenes dataset \citep{nuscenes}, encompasses 1,000 detailed driving scenes, each with a duration of approximately 20 seconds.
-OpenScene dataset \citep{openscene2023,Dauner2024ARXIV} is specifically curated to mitigate the prevalent issues found in open-loop evaluation protocols by employing navigation goals extracted from lane graphs and introducing simulation-based metrics that serve as a more robust alternative to displacement errors.
+\textbf{Datasets:} We evaluate ComDrive on two challenging datasets: nuScenes and real-world datasets. \textbf{nuScenes} \cite{nuscenes} comprises 1,000 driving scenes, each spanning 20 seconds.
+The \textbf{Real-World} dataset is our newly collected 500 hours of driving data, mainly collected in urban areas and highways, providing a variety of real-world driving scenarios.

+\textbf{Metrics:} We employ a comprehensive evaluation encompassing performance, comfort, and efficiency metrics.
+Performance is assessed using L2 and collision metrics from SparseDrive \cite{sun2024sparsedrive}, while comfort is evaluated using our proposed metrics.
+Efficiency is measured by reporting FPS and GPU hours required for training.

-\textbf{Implementation Details:} The training process of HE-Drive is divided into multiple stages.
-Firstly, we train the sparse perception component following the two-stage approach proposed in SparseDrive \citep{sun2024sparsedrive}, according to the different perception backbone networks, it is divided into HE-Drive-S and HE-Drive-B. The output of the second stage of the sparse perception training serves as the input to the motion planner.
-Our motion planner employs a convolutional network-based diffusion policy \citep{chi2024diffusionpolicy} to generate accurate and temporally consistent trajectories.
-Finally, we perform end-to-end training of the entire HE-Drive system.
-This end-to-end training is conducted on 8 NVIDIA RTX 4090 GPUs, utilizing the AdamW \citep{loshchilov2017decoupled} optimizer with a weight decay of 0.01 and an initial learning rate of 5e-4.
+\textbf{Implementation Details:} ComDrive's training process involves multiple stages.
+We first train the sparse perception component following SparseDrive's approach \cite{sun2024sparsedrive}, resulting in ComDrive-S and ComDrive-B variants.
+The output then feeds into our diffusion-based motion planner for trajectory generation.
+We conduct end-to-end training of the entire ComDrive on 8 NVIDIA RTX 4090 GPUs, using AdamW optimizer \cite{loshchilov2017decoupled} with a weight decay of 0.01 and an initial learning rate of 5e-4.

-\subsection{End-to-end planning results on the nuScenes}
+\subsection{End-to-End Planning Results on the nuScenes}